-The pressure sensor is a measuring device whose principle consists of converting the force applied by the pressure of a fluid on a given surface into an electrical signal.
+By definition, a pressure transducer is a pressure measuring device whose principle is to convert the force exerted by the pressure of a fluid on a given surface (deformation) into an electrical signal.

-Air pressure, water pressure, vapor pressure, gas pressure can thus be measured.
+Air pressure, water pressure, vapour pressure, gas pressure, but also flow, level and density can be measured.

 The International System of Units (SI) unit of pressure is the pascal, Pa.

 It takes its name from Blaise Pascal born in Clermont-Ferrand where the headquarters of the factory of Fuji Electric France SAS, a French manufacturer of pressure sensors, is located.

 There are several other units pressure measurement, including :

 The Pascal (Pa): this is the International System (SI) base unit for pressure measurement.
 One Pascal corresponds to a force of 1 Newton per square metre (1 Pa = 1 N/m²).